GPS tracking - user manual

 #2 - Stop the track button

-When you stop the track, the app stops working in the background and GPS tracking dash will return to showing a start button (#5):
+When you stop the track, the app stops working in the background and the GPS tracking dash will return to showing a start button (#5):

 You can also always stop the track recording via MENU > STOP TRACK.